formlio/openschema/docs/index.rst

 Openschema Documentation
 ========================

-Openschema is a programmatic catalog of public dataset schemas based on the :doc:`ForML Dataset DSL API<forml:dsl>`.
+Openschema is a programmatic catalog of public dataset schemas based on the :ref:`ForML Dataset DSL API <forml:dsl>`.

 Resources
 ---------